google/truth/protobufs.md

 ProtoTruth is an extension of the Truth library which lets you make assertions about [Protobufs], a rich data interchange format.
-To get started:
+To get started, follow the steps below, or for Lite proto follow [our Lite Proto instructions](#lite):

 1. Add the appropriate dependency to your build: